 Career and Technical Student Organizations and Career Clusters

-As outlined the Carl D. Perkins Career and Technical Education Improvement Act of 2006 and in United States Department of Education policy, Career and Technical Student Organizations (CTSOs) are an integral component of CTE instruction.
-SkillsUSA and other CTSOs have worked diligently over the past several years to crosswalk programs and activities to the Career Cluster Model.
+As outlined the The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) and in United States Department of Education policy, Career and Technical Student Organizations (CTSOs) are an integral component of CTE instruction.
+SkillsUSA and other CTSOs have worked diligently to crosswalk programs and activities to the Career Cluster Model.

 Specific examples of this work include the following:

 SkillsUSA’s national standards for competitive events have been developed by teams of industry subject matter experts who have defined rigorous standards and learning outcomes that can be demonstrated through hands-on activities.
 SkillsUSA students and advisors come from CTE programs that touch 14 of the 16 career clusters.
 These programs span 131 diverse career areas from Automated Manufacturing Technology to Entrepreneurship to Culinary Arts.
-To download a list of SkillsUSA competitive events categorized by career cluster area go to this link.
+To download a list of SkillsUSA competitive events and how they are distributed into industry sectors.

 SkillsUSA has identified the need to develop rigorous, academically aligned standards and authentic assessments that document core learning delivered to students through CTE instruction and the career clusters model.
 The assessments were created by industry to ensure relevance to entry level skills, meet Perkins IV accountability requirements, and provide credentials to students who achieve industry defined scores.

 For every assessment, there is a blueprint that outlines the standards and competencies evaluated in that assessment.
 To view the blueprints, go to the following link: www.careeressentials.org/assessments/assessment-areas/.